TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Move to the **WEB > Pages** module and to the "Congratulations" home page.
-Using the menu in the docheader, switch to the "Languages" view.
+Using the menu in the doc header, switch to the "Languages" view.

 .. figure:: ../Images/LanguagesPageLanguages.png